 The implementation of GASB Statement Nos.
 68 and 71 beginning with fiscal year 2015 and GASB Statement No. 75 in fiscal year 2018, has had a significant impact on the operating expenses reported by WOU.
-The tables to the right show the effect of GASB Statement Nos.
+The tables on the previous page show the effect of GASB Statement Nos.
 68, 71 and 75 on operating expenses across the functional classifications.